© MHS

 PIANO!
 2023

-The first round of the competition on Friday, September 8, and the final round on Saturday, September 9, will take place all day in the concert hall of the Musikhochschule.
-The final round of the Amateur Competition will be held on Sunday, September 10, at 11:00 a.m. in the Academy of Music.
+The first round of competition on Friday, Sept.
+8, and the final round on Saturday, Sept.
+9, will be held all day in the Concert Hall of the Academy of Music.
+The final round of the amateur competition will be held on Sunday, September 10, at 11:00 a.m. in the Academy of Music.

 • Announcement Main Competition